 Table 4 provides a quantification of the population subgroups described in Figure 5 (see Section 3.4).
 We find that just over 4% of the population are classed as vulnerable transient (VT).
-There are three pathways to this category (as shown in Figure 5).
-For individuals who had at least three residential moves in the reference period, either they moved from a less deprived category to a high deprivation category (including moves from low to high, and from medium to high); or they moved one or more times within the high deprivation category (deprivation index 8 to 10); or they had both experiences within our reference period.16 When we delve further into the makeup of the VT group we find, after prioritising (see Section 3.4), that moving to high deprivation, rather than within high deprivation, dominates the make-up of this group.
-The exact proportions are 67.8% (to high deprivation) versus 32.3% (within high deprivation).17
+There are two pathways to this category, after prioritising (as shown in Figure 5).
+For individuals who had at least three residential moves in the reference period, either they moved from a less deprived category to a high deprivation category (including moves from low to high, and from medium to high), or they moved one or more times within the high deprivation category (deprivation index 8 to 10).
+When we delve further into the make-up of the VT group we find, after prioritising (see Section 3.4), that moving to high deprivation, rather than within high deprivation, dominates the make-up of this group.
+The exact proportions are 67.8% (to high deprivation) versus 32.3% (within high deprivation).